AdobeDocs/commerce-admin.en/help/getting-started/enhanced-experiences.md

 >
 >![Adobe Commerce](../assets/adobe-logo.svg) [**Commerce Site Assessment**](https://experienceleague.adobe.com/tools/commerce-site-assessment/)<br>
 >
->Use this downloadable, easy-to-use guide to identify the features offered by Adobe Commerce that can turn website visitors into buying customers.
+>Use this helpful tool to identify the features offered by Adobe Commerce that can turn website visitors into buying customers.

 ## Attract new customers